LRZ-CXS-Teaching/Julia26-course/S3_parallelism.md

 ```
 This example is of course not very useful here.
 The element-wise addition of two arrays is already memory-bandwidth bound.
 One doesn't gain here much through vectorization, as the CPU mostly waits for the data from the memory/caches.
 The compiler here vectorizes only to ymm-registers (AVX2) instead of zmm-registers (AVX512), as it "knows" that.
 And vectorization comprises also some overhead which is larger for wider vector-registers.

 Conclusion: We can mostly rely on LLVM here to give us a good-compromize performance.
 If not, work gets harder to figure out why loops aren't vectorized, and to make the compiler to rethink its decision.
 There are macros like `@simd`, and packages like [`SIMD`](https://github.com/eschnett/SIMD.jl) and [`LoopVectorization`](https://github.com/JuliaSIMD/LoopVectorization.jl) (`@turbo`).
 But eventually, one needs to really look into the compiled code to see whether vectorization was done.
+At the end, the compiler decides (similar as for inlining - `@inline`).

 For instance,
 ```julia